awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

  `GREATEST({DBInstanceClassMemory/63963136*1024},65536)`\.

-### Reducing the Likelihood of Transaction ID Wraparound<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AdaptiveAutoVacuuming"></a>
+### Reducing the likelihood of transaction ID wraparound<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.AdaptiveAutoVacuuming"></a>

 In some cases, parameter group settings related to autovacuum might not be aggressive enough to prevent transaction ID wraparound\.
 To address this, Amazon RDS for PostgreSQL provides a mechanism that adapts the autovacuum parameter values automatically\. *Adaptive autovacuum parameter tuning* is a feature for RDS for PostgreSQL\.
 A detailed explanation of [TransactionID wraparound](https://www.postgresql.org/docs/current/static/routine-vacuuming.html#VACUUM-FOR-WRAPAROUND) is found in the PostgreSQL documentation\.

 Adaptive autovacuum parameter tuning is enabled by default for RDS PostgreSQL instances with the dynamic parameter `rds.adaptive_autovacuum` set to ON\.
 We strongly recommend that you keep this enabled\.
 However, to turn off adaptive autovacuum parameter tuning, set the `rds.adaptive_autovacuum` parameter to 0 or OFF\.

 Transaction ID wraparound is still possible even when RDS tunes the autovacuum parameters\.
 We encourage you to implement an Amazon CloudWatch alarm for transaction ID wraparound\.
-For more information, see the blog post [Implement an Early Warning System for Transaction ID Wraparound in Amazon RDS for PostgreSQL](https://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.
+For more information, see the blog post [Implement an early warning system for transaction ID wraparound in Amazon RDS for PostgreSQL](https://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.

 With adaptive autovacuum parameter tuning enabled, RDS will begin adjusting autovacuum parameters when the CloudWatch metric `MaximumUsedTransactionIDs` reaches the value of the `autovacuum_freeze_max_age` parameter or 500,000,000, whichever is greater\.